Jin0316/GrowBrain/README.md

 # Growing a Brain with Sparsity-Inducing Generation for Continual Learning
-ICCV 2023 official code for Grow a Brain with Sparsity-Inducing Generation for Continual Learning
+This repos contains code for continually training video action recognition task from our Growing a Brain with Sparsity-Inducing Generation for Continual Learning (ICCV 2023).
+Please see our paper for more detailed information.
 <div align="center">

 ![ICCV](https://img.shields.io/badge/ICCV-2023-blue)